senacor/Tutorials-Microservices/hints/stage-07/README.md

 Thus it is recommended to start the containers like this:

-1. Open a terminal and run: ```docker-compose up demodb accountingdb```
+1. Open a terminal and run: ```docker-compose up customerdb accountingdb```
-2. Wait until demodb and accountingdb started successfully.
+2. Wait until customerdb and accountingdb started successfully.
 3. Open another terminal and run: ```docker-compose up config registry```
 4. Wait until config and registry started successfully.
-5. Open another terminal and run: ```docker-compose up demo accounting```
+5. Open another terminal and run: ```docker-compose up customer accounting```

 By running these tasks in separate windows its also easier to read the log information.
 If you start all containers at once in one terminal there will be six containers logging to the same terminal which is quite tough to read.